Piano-Playing-Bot/common/Protocols.md

 ### 'STOP'

 The stop message is only sent by the client.
-It tells the server to stop/continue the current song.
-The first stop message should stop the song, while the next should continue it.
-The next one then would stop it again and so on.
+It tells the server to stop the current song.
+The message bytes should be empty or ignored.

+The server has to respond with a 'SUCC' message.

+### 'CONT'

+The cont message is only sent by the client.
+It tells the server to continue the current song.
 The message bytes should be empty or ignored.

 The server has to respond with a 'SUCC' message.